Pravin-Ade/DevOps-Zone/k8s/scenario-basedQA.md

 - Pod was assigned to the worker Node , no more space for ther pod.
 Resolution: Terminate the pipeline and retry | cordon the broken node, so, pods will be reached to the other healthy nodes.

+## Q 3.
+Insufficient resource issue, pods are in pending state waiting for nodes.

+## Q 4.
+Single POD is having high CPU usage, what we you do?
+- kill the pods.